10 Interesting Things You Need to Know About Aged Care Interior Design

 We’ve received our fair share of design questions over the past 25 years.
 So we thought it was time to share key insights into the aged care interior design space.

-Here are our top picks for important things to know before embarking on your aged care interior design project.
+Here are some key aspects to consider before embarking on your aged care interior design project.

 1. Wayfinding and signage

-As seen in our Dudley Foord House project with Anglicare, signage styles can also offer a familiar, comforting feel.
-Markers that complement spaces while serving an important purpose gets two ticks from us.
+As seen in our work at Dudley Foord House (Anglicare) creative signage styles can also offer a familiar, comforting feel.

 Signage – Dudley Foord House